aseif523/starter-academic/content/post/The-magic-of-Patching/index.md

 **wrap_plots()**

-Explanation: makes it easy to take a list of plots and add them into one composition
+Makes it easy to take a list of plots and add them into one composition

      patch_6<- wrap_plots(pl.Syria, pl.Lebanon, pl.refugee_Lebanon_Syria)